-All anxiety is anxiety about nothing, the absolute nothingness of the void, the spiritual presence at the core of every living being.
-Filling this void with sensual baggage distracts us from its reality and places us within the illusion of relativity, the physical universe of time and space.
-Anxiety leads to despair, the condition of the soul that has lost its connection with its true being, and despair leads to death, the ultimate expression of the negative in existence.
+All anxiety is anxiety about nothing, the absolute nothingness of the void, the spiritual presence at the core of every living being and the reality into which the universe of actualities is expanding.
+Filling this void at the core of our being with sensual baggage distracts us from its reality and places us within the illusion of relativity, the physical universe of time and space.
+Anxiety leads to despair, the condition of the soul that has lost its connection with its true being, and despair leads to death, the ultimate illusion of relativity and the ultimate expression of the negative in existence.

-The void, which is the ground of each human soul, is the same void within which the physical universe is expanding, an infinite, spiritual, emptiness.
+The spiritual void which is the ground of each human soul is the same void within which the physical universe is expanding, an infinite, spiritual emptiness.
 The soul which is consciously grounded in this emptiness is at one with its own transcendent being, absolute being.
 On the other hand, the soul which spurns the spiritual void and seeks fulfillment within the universe loses its connection to the eternal and wastes its lifetime filling the void at the center of its being with things of only relative value.